WickyTheAnalyst/mercedes-benz-hr-analyticss/README.md

-# Mercedes Benz Hr Analytics
+# Mercedes Benz HR Analytics
 #### *Analyzing Employee Retention and Constructing a Machine Learning Model*

 *A case study by Waqas Ahmad*